GoThereGit/EvaHan/README.md

 # How to Participate

 Registration time is mentioned above.
 Participants will be required to submit their runs and to provide a technical report for the task they participated in.

 ## Submitting Runs

 Each team can submit runs for two tasks.
 A run should be produced according to the closed modality.
 The second run will be produced according to the open modality.
 The closed run is compulsory, while the open run is optional.

-Once the system has produced the results for the task over the test set, participants have to follow these instructions to complete their
+Once the system has produced the results for the task over the test set, participants have to follow these instructions to complete their submission:
-submission:

--   The annotated results should be submitted as three plain text files encoded in UTF-8 (four-byte encoding).
-The specific submission format will be released along with the pre-trained dataset.
 -   Final submission format:
     For test sets A, B, and C, corresponding to training sets A, B, and C respectively, submit three corresponding JSON files named "TestA.json", "TestB.json", and "TestC.json" according to the format specified earlier;